 - Travel – offers information on air, train, bus and car travel, links to daily state case numbers and recommendations for destinations around the world

 - COVID-19 Parental Resources Kit – provides specific tips for promoting social, emotional and mental health of children in age groups 0-5, 6-12, 13-17 and 18-24 years

 For preschool age children:

-- The National Head Start Association has ideas for learning at home.
+- The National Head Start Association offers these ideas for learning at home.

-- Sesame Street for Military Families has many resources.
+- Sesame Street for Military Families has many resources including information on health and wellness and the importance of routines.
 Find videos, items to print, mobile apps, games and activities.
-There is even a section on health emergencies.

 - ZERO TO THREE is about babies and toddlers.
 Try the At-Home Activity Guide.
 See “Explore Our Topics” on the homepage.
 Check out videos and articles.
 Learn about early learning, play, sleep, discipline and more.

 - The MWR Digital Library offers activities and materials for all ages.
 Learn more about their free online resources.

 - The Department of Defense Education Activity offers a comprehensive list of parent resources and online learning links.

 - The Military Kids Connect website lets children connect to an online community of other military kids.
 It offers teen-led tours, a message board and more.
 Try this link they suggest for some fun NASA activities to do at home.

 Military families know that life challenges can inspire us to be our best selves.
 This time at home lets us practice stress-management skills and try new tools.
 The following resources can help build resilience: